FIFA 21 Ultimate Team guide: 7 things you need to know

 3. 11 new Icons are confirmed, with more to come

 Eric Cantona is the first Icon confirmed for FIFA 21, in news which will excite Manchester United fans but have most other Premier League supporters throwing sardines into the sea.
-More good news for Old Trafford regulars is the addition of Nemanja Vidic, while those of you with Spanish roots can rejoice in the additions of Xavi, Fernando Torres, and David Villa.
+More good news for Old Trafford regulars is the addition of Nemanja Vidic, while those of you with Spanish roots can rejoice in the inclusions of Xavi and Fernando Torres.
 Hungarian legend Ferenc Puskas takes his FIFA bow, while Petr Cech, Samuel Eto’o, Ashley Cole, Bastian Schweinsteiger and Philip Lahm are recent retirees who now score Icon status.
 For profiles of all the above check out our FIFA 21 Icons guide.

 4. Meaningful real-life moments will be replicated